Asymptotic Behavior of Degenerate Linear Kinetic Equations with Non-Isothermal Boundary Conditions: Introduction

 The $L^2$-hypocoercivity tools mentioned above require the knowledge of the equilibrium and some form of separation of variables for it, as the velocity distribution is used as a weight to tailor appropriate functional spaces.
 So far those methods have given limited insights about the asymptotic behavior of the solutions when the temperature varies at the boundary.
 This framework is however meaningful from a physical point of view in our context: considering degenerate models implies that the thermalization effects are different in various regions of space.
 Extending these features up to the boundary, which amounts to considering wall temperatures that also change with the position, is thus a very natural assumption.
 The linear Boltzmann equation with variable temperature at the boundary is also an interesting framework for the study of the Fourier law in the kinetic regime \cite{Esposito_2013}.

-In this paper, our main contributions apply to all three stochastic boundary conditions considered (diffuse, Maxwell and Cercignani-Lampis) with no assumptions on the temperature variations, and in a general $C^2$ bounded domain.
-We obtain five main results: \begin{enumerate} \item the existence and uniqueness of the steady state for the (degenerate) linear Boltzmann equation; \item an exponential rate of convergence towards this steady state, in $L^1(G)$, for the linear Boltzmann equation (i.e. $\sigma \equiv 1$); \item an exponential rate of convergence towards the steady state, in $L^1(G)$, for the degenerate linear Boltzmann equation under an additional control condition; \item a polynomial rate of convergence towards the steady state, in $L^1(G)$, for the degenerate linear Boltzmann equation without the additional control condition; \item a precise picture of the convergence, including lower bounds on the rates, under an additional boundedness assumption of the steady state that is known to hold for the full Boltzmann equation in the case of small temperature variations. \end{enumerate} At last, we present in Section \ref{sec:applications} a linear relaxation model that can be seen as the counterpart to the degenerate linear BGK one in the case of varying temperature at the boundary.
+In this paper, our main contributions apply to several stochastic boundary conditions (\CLBC, \MBCM \space and \MBCkappa) with no assumptions on the temperature besides boundedness and continuity, and in a general $C^2$ bounded domain.
+We obtain five main results: \begin{enumerate} \item the existence and uniqueness of the steady state for the (degenerate) linear Boltzmann equation; \item an exponential rate of convergence towards this steady state, in $L^1(G)$, for the linear Boltzmann equation (i.e. $\sigma \equiv 1$); \item an exponential rate of convergence towards the steady state, in $L^1(G)$, for the degenerate linear Boltzmann equation under an additional control condition; \item a polynomial rate of convergence towards the steady state, in $L^1(G)$, for the degenerate linear Boltzmann equation without the additional control condition; \item a precise picture of the convergence, including lower bounds on the rates, under an additional boundedness assumption of the steady state that is known to hold for the full Boltzmann equation in the case of small temperature variations. \end{enumerate}

+In addition to those, we present in Section \ref{sec:applications} two further applications.
+In Section \ref{subsec:applications_variyng} we present a linear relaxation model that can be seen as the counterpart to the degenerate linear BGK one in the case of varying temperature at the boundary.
 This model is very natural in the study of multi-species interaction combined with boundary effects, and we provide quantitative estimates of convergence in Corollary \ref{coroll:extended_BGK}.
+In Section \ref{subsec:heavy_tail} the collision kernel is of the form $k(x,v,v') = \sigma(x) \mu_\varpi(v')$ for all $(x,v,v')$ in $ G \times \R^d$, where $\mu_\varpi$ behaves as $|v|^{-d - 2\varpi}$ as $|v| \to \infty$ -- that is, like a $\kappa$-distribution -- with $\varpi > 0$.
+Combining such choice with the corresponding boundary condition \MBCkappa \space is particularly relevant to the study of fractional/anomalous diffusion limits, for which our result can be read as a first step towards a generalization of the recent findings of \cite{Cesbron_2018, Cesbron_Mellet_Puel_2019}.